 Yes.
 A claim for Medical/Dental expenses would be considered for reimbursement, if the helmets were not deliberately taken off.
 No liability insurance would apply as this fight would be considered an intentional act.

 While driving to an out-of-town game, a car carrying four players is forced off the road and overturns.
 The accident leaves one player dead.
 What is the process for accessing the accidental death benefit?

-It is important that as soon as possible you contact the SHA office to report this accident.
+It is important that as soon as possible you contact the Hockey Saskatchewan office to report this accident.
 You will then be directed as to next steps with respect to the applicable policies.

 The information that may be requested can include:

 - A map (illustrating location of sanctioned event, place of departure, accident and intended destination)

 - Confirmation of players’ eligibility and approved accident claim forms must be received within 90 days.